-For a foreigner to work in Finland, a residence permit is normally required.
+For an expat to work in Finland, a residence permit is normally required.
 Exceptions to this include citizens of EU countries, Iceland, Liechtenstein, Norway and Switzerland, and other foreign nationals with a valid visa or Schengen residence permit.
 For expats with jobs already secured, the residence permit process is dependent on the type of work.
 For specific information on the need for and types of work and residence permits, contact the embassy directly.

 When working in Finland, expats must have a tax card and follow tax regulations, paying tax on their income both from abroad and in the country.
 Another aspect of working life in Finland is that most employees are members of a trade union.
 This will cost a fee, though it is tax-deductible.